jungpilyu/sdc-vehicle-detection/writeup_vehicle_detection.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+The files are submitted in the directory containing this write-up.
+The files are
+- `CarND-Vehicle-Detection.ipynb` : a jupyter notebook which contains all the required codes.
+- `CarND-Vehicle-Detection.html` : a html file exported by the jupyter notebook containing all the execution results.
+- `./writeup_images/*` : all the images and video showing the result
+- `writeup_vehicle_detection.md` : this write-up file

 ### Histogram of Oriented Gradients (HOG)